ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 aws configure [--profile profile-name]
 ```

 > If the command is run with no arguments, you will be prompted for configuration values such as your AWS Access Key id and your AWS Secret Access Key.
 You can configure a named profile using the --profile argument.
 If your config file does not exist (default location is \~/.aws/config), the AWS CLI will create it for you.
-The values you provide will be written to the shared credentials file (~/.aws/credentials)
+The values you provide will be written to the shared credentials file (~/.aws/credentials).

+### Create a new S3 bucket for storing the kOps objects ###